5 Ways to Maximize Storage Space in a Dorm

 Use Every Inch of the Closet

 While the closet may be a prime source of storage in a dorm, it’s limited.
 One easy way to save space?
 Skip the bulky hangers.
-Certified professional organizer Mackenzie Scott, of Mission 2 Organize, recommends slim hangers—either felt or plastic will do—to maximize the capacity of the closet.
+A certified professional organizer, Mackenzie Scott of Mission 2 Organize, recommends slim hangers—either felt or plastic will do—to maximize the capacity of the closet.

 When hanging items, group longer pieces together and relegate shorter ones to the other end to create room for freestanding storage units or shelves.
 Scott recommends a plastic drawer system that can house everything from clothes to shoes.